gemtools/gemtools/Readme.md

     bin/ -- all the executables
     lib/ -- symlink to lib64
-    lib64/ -- contains the gemtools c library as limgemtools.a
+    lib64/ -- contains the gemtools c library as libgemtools.a
     include/ -- the C API header files

 Say you moved the package to `/opt/gemtools`.
 You can activate the package by